 Many major real estate markets like San Francisco, NYC, London, and Paris are difficult for buyers.
-I found a new property with panoramic ocean views all the way out in the Central Sunset/Parkside district.
+I found a new property with panoramic ocean views all the way out in the Central Sunset/Parkside district of San Francisco.
 It has four bedrooms, four bathrooms, was renovated in 2006, and is roughly 2,200 square feet.
 The Central Sunset/Parkside district is a middle class neighborhood roughly 25-30 minutes away from downtown San Francisco by car (45 minutes by express bus).
 It’s often cold and foggy out there, but the views, oh my, the views are amazing if you can find a home on a hill.

 I decided to bid 27% above asking “all cash” for the property.
 My bid would be a record in that area for this size home, which wasn’t something I was feeling too good about.
 But instead of winning, I got blown out of the water!
 The winning bidders were a retired couple who offered 50% above asking and a 10 day close.
 My heart was gutted as this was going to be my “forever home” with ocean views.
 But at 50% over asking, their price is absolutely ridiculous and I don’t have that kind of money laying around.
 Note to self: must work harder.